danja/hyperdata-wstore/README.md

    ```bash
    ln -s /etc/nginx/sites-available/webstorage.conf /etc/nginx/sites-enabled/
    ```
+4. Test new nginx config : `sudo nginx -t`
+5. Restart nginx : `sudo systemctl nginx restart`
-4. Update configuration in `config.js` or set environment variables for production settings
+6. Update configuration in `config.js` or set environment variables for production settings
-5. Install the client globally with `npm install -g` from the client directory or use it directly
+7. Install the client globally with `npm install -g` from the client directory or use it directly

 ## Server Features